upnorth/ScoreBoard/README.md

 I noticed the expectation of documented assumptions and added those to the README.
 I also realized that the summary data structure wasn't really designed for consumption and added the MatchSummary record to provide a more concise, flat and more relevant model.

+#### Day 3 (~2h)

+Final review and uploading to Github.
+Re-read the task description a second time.
+Realized that the "full" use-case test should include finishing a match.
+Discovered and fixed a bug with updating matches as part of that.
+Did some cleanup, optimizations and added more notes.